 I love love love love love these muffins!
-These Double Chocolate Protein Muffins are the perfect breakfast or snack for low-carb days.
-Only 7g carbs (+6g erythritol, if you count those as carbs) in this chocolate deliciousness!
+These Chocolate Protein Muffins are the perfect high protein breakfast or snack for low-carb days.
+29g protein and only 4g net carbs!

-If you don’t have chocolate pea protein on hand, this recipe is a reason to buy some.
-The texture of these Double Chocolate Protein Muffins is just what you’d expect from a muffin, and they freeze well, too!
+If you don't have a chocolate pea protein blend on hand, this recipe is a reason to buy some.
+The texture of these Chocolate Protein Muffins is just what you'd expect from a muffin, and they freeze well, too!
 Seriously, make these.
-You’ll thank me.
+You'll thank me.

 - Preheat oven to 325F (163C).

 - Mix egg whites, coconut oil, and Greek yogurt until smooth.

 - Spoon into 4 large silicone muffin cups, and place on a baking sheet.